open62541/open62541-www/doc/master/_sources/client.rst.txt

        /* Silence a false-positive deprecated warning */ return UA_Client_connect(client, endpointUrl);
    }

+   /* Sets up a listening socket for incoming reverse connect requests by OPC UA servers.
+    * After the first server has connected, the listening socket is removed.
+    * The client state callback is also used for reverse connect.
+An implementation could
+    * for example issue a new call to UA_Client_startListeningForReverseConnect after the
+    * server has closed the connection.
+If the client is connected to any server while
+    * UA_Client_startListeningForReverseConnect is called, the connection will be closed.
+    *
+    * The reverse connect is closed by calling the standard disconnect functions like
+    * for a "normal" connection that was initiated by the client.
+Calling one of the connect
+    * methods will also close the listening socket and the connection to the remote server.
+    */
+   UA_StatusCode
+   UA_Client_startListeningForReverseConnect(UA_Client *client, const UA_String *listenHostnames,
+                                             size_t listenHostnamesLength,
+                                             UA_UInt16 port);

    /* Disconnect and close a connection to the selected server.
 Disconnection is
     * always performed async (without blocking). */